Manu343726/cmakepp/oo-cmake-pull-request.md

 ## oo-cmake changes

-I tried to not touch your codebase at all, but use Travis to build and publish the block from your sources.
-So the only changes this pull request have should be on the `.travis.yml` file (Among other minor changes on the README and the .gitignore).
+I tried not to touch your codebase at all, but use Travis CI to build and publish the block from your sources.
+So the only changes this pull request has should be on the `.travis.yml` file (Among other minor changes on the README and the .gitignore).

 ### The block